 The other tax advantage of pre-IPO exercise to consider is that the clock for a qualifying disposition begins at exercise.
 If you exercise pre-IPO, you have begun the holding period of your stock option on the date of exercise.
 This means that you may achieve the qualifying disposition holding requirement when the post IPO lockup period expires.
 This, in turn, may give you additional flexibility to sell your ISO shares sooner than had you waited to exercise post-IPO, and still obtain potentially preferential long-term capital gains treatment.

 What Now with Your Pre-IPO Incentive Stock Options

 Any incentive stock option exercise decision should also be considered alongside your other financial planning needs.
 But as you can see, the unique issues associated with pre-IPO option exercises make careful planning especially urgent.

-While there may be several advantages to a pre-IPO exercise such as a lower AMT bill or the start of your qualifying disposition holding period, the potential benefits should be weighted against the risk of buying stock that you may never be able to sell.
+While there may be several advantages to a pre-IPO exercise such as a lower AMT bill or the start of your qualifying disposition holding period, the potential benefits should be weighed against the risk of buying a stock that you may never be able to sell.

 Once you evaluate the option in the scope of a larger plan, you can be informed to make a good decision about whether or not a pre-IPO exercise is a good idea for you.